Santiago956/Santiago956/README.md

-# 💫 About Me:
+# Hi!
+I'm Pedro Paulo:
-I'm data analysis student, currently learning SQl, Python libraries such as Pandas, Matplotlib and tools like Power BI and Microsoft Excel.
+A data analysis student, currently learning SQl, Python libraries such as Pandas, Matplotlib and tools like Power BI and Microsoft Excel.

 ## 🌐 Socials: